Andres De Los Reyes, Ph.D.

 My latest work focuses on three issues:

 First, I develop and test assessment protocols that seek to identify the contexts within which children, adolescents, and adults express mental health concerns and their risk factors.
 My laboratory has tested versions of these assessment protocols tailored toward assessments of adult social anxiety, disruptive behavior in young children, and risk factors of adolescent delinquent behavior (i.e., low parental knowledge of adolescents' whereabouts and activities).
 Findings from this work have appeared in the Journal of Abnormal Psychology, Journal of Abnormal Child Psychology, and Journal of Child and Family Studies (see ResearchGate profile page).
 Currently, I am testing a context-sensitive approach to clinically assessing adolescent social anxiety.
 In August 2015 and in collaboration with Drs.
-Frank Gresham and Clayton Cook, we plan to submit an IES proposal to test a context-sensitive approach to school assessments of children's psychosocial functioning.
+Frank Gresham and Clayton Cook, we submitted an IES proposal to test a context-sensitive approach to school assessments of children's psychosocial functioning.

 Second, I seek to improve how researchers incorporate physiological data (heart rate variability and EEG), laboratory observations of behavior, and informants' behavioral reports in community based assessments.
 My work in this area focuses on improving comprehensive assessments of parent-adolescent relationships, with emphases on family conflict, parental monitoring, and perceived discrepancies in views on daily life events (e.g., completing chores and homework).
 Findings from this work have appeared in Psychological Assessment, Journal of Psychopathology and Behavioral Assessment, and Journal of Abnormal Child Psychology (see ResearchGate profile page).
 In August 2014 and in collaboration with Drs.
 Christine Ohannessian and Songqi Liu, we submitted a NSF application to continue funding the work on parent-adolescent conflict.
 In June 2015 and in collaboration with Drs.
 Christine Ohannessian and Robert Laird, we submitted a NIH application to continue funding the work on parent-adolescent perceived discrepant views.